SKSKSK94/DRLND_Project2/README.md

 2. Download this repository.

+### Dependencies

+1. Please follow the instruction to [dependencies](https://github.com/udacity/deep-reinforcement-learning#dependencies) from the original course Github repository.
+2. Also to run the 'Reacher' unity environment, please follow the Installation md file of [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md)

 ### Instructions

 1. In `p2_continuous-control/` folder, you can run my implementation of this project `Continuous_Control.ipynb`.
 2. In `Continuous_Control.ipynb`, you can train the agent by yourself by setting `state` = 'Train' or you can test the saved agent model by setting `state` = 'Test' where you can see agent action slowly by setting `mode` = 'slow' or quickly by setting `mode` = 'fast'.

+### Report

+You can see the report about learning algorithm, plot of rewards and ideas for future work in `Report.md` file.